Cloud Block Storage FAQ

 Can I attach a single volume to multiple Cloud Servers?

 Not concurrently.
 Cloud Block Storage is not a shared storage offering.
-You may attach multiple volumes to a single Cloud Server instance, but you may not attach multiple Cloud Servers to a single Cloud Block Storage volume.
+You can attach multiple volumes to a single Cloud Server instance, but you cannot attach multiple Cloud Servers to a single Cloud Block Storage volume.

-Once I have created a Cloud Block Storage volume, can it be resized (increased or decreased)?
+After I have created a Cloud Block Storage volume, can I resize (increase or decrease) it?

-Once you have created a volume, you can increase its size using the API by either of two methods:
+After you create a volume, you can increase its size using the API by using either of the following methods:

-- Cloning from a source volume to a new larger volume, or
+- Clone from a source volume to a new larger volume

-- Creating a new larger volume from an existing volume snapshot.
+- Create a new larger volume from an existing volume snapshot

-Alternatively, in order to move to a larger or smaller volume size, you might need to create a new volume of the desired size and then copy your data from the original volume to the new volume.
-Please note that you will be required to resize your file system when moving to a smaller volume (if supported by your operating system).
+Alternatively, to move to a larger or smaller volume size, you might need to create a new volume of the desired size and then copy your data from the original volume to the new volume.
+Note that you need to resize your file system when moving to a smaller volume (if supported by your operating system).

 When you copy your data within the same data center via the internal ServiceNet network, there is no charge for bandwidth.